Definition of Municipal Bond

 Explanation

-Municipal bonds are bonds that the government issues to finance government projects, i.e., building roads, constructing bridges, repairing, and maintenance of public properties, etc. These bonds are also known as debt securities which are treated as a loan for any investor.
-These bonds can be quickly sold out to other prospective investors at their convenience.
+Municipal bonds are bonds the government issues to finance government projects, i.e., building roads, constructing bridges, repairing and maintaining public properties, etc. These bonds are also known as debt securities which are treated as a loan for any investor.
+These bonds can quickly sell out to other prospective investors at their convenience.
 Whenever any investor purchases this bond, it is assumed that the investor is lending money to the government; in this case, the government will be known as the issuer.
-In return for this, the government will promise to pay a certain amount of interest to the investor and will repay the bond’s book value as well.
+In return, the government will promise to pay the investor a certain amount of interest and repay the bond’s book value as well.
 These bonds are also gaining popularity because they are tax-free in the investors’ hands.

 Characteristics of Municipal Bonds